TOPReward: Token Probabilities as Hidden Zero-Shot Rewards for Robotics: Related Work

 \textbf{Training-free value estimation with VLMs.} A separate and more relevant line of work asks whether VLMs can estimate task progress without any additional training.
 Generative Value Learning (GVL)~\cite{ma2024vision} poses progress prediction as a temporal ordering problem: given a batch of shuffled trajectory frames, the VLM is prompted to assign per-frame progress scores, exploiting its semantic grounding to rank frames by task completion.
 This enables various downstream applications such as dataset filtering and advantage-weighted regression without task-specific reward engineering.
 The OpenGVL benchmark~\cite{budzianowski2025opengvl} evaluates this paradigm across diverse tasks and model families, revealing that open-source VLMs fall substantially short of their proprietary counterparts on temporal progress prediction.
 In this paper, we hypothesize that the reason for this is not a lack of visual understanding in open-source VLMs but rather the instability of numeric token generation---LLMs are poorly calibrated when asked to produce precise numerical outputs~\cite{wallace2019nlp, yuan2023well}.
 This observation motivates a fundamental shift: rather than asking a VLM to \emph{generate} a progress value, one can instead probe what the model already \emph{knows} through its internal representations.

 \textbf{Internal representations as reward signals.} A growing body of work in NLP has shown that a model's internal activations---logits, hidden states, and embeddings---track its certainty and factual accuracy more reliably than its generated text~\cite{kadavath2022language, tian2023just, azaria2023internal, burns2022discovering, liu2023cognitive}.
 In robotics, recent methods have begun to leverage such representations for reward definition~\cite{rocamonde2023vision, grislain2025failsense}, bypassing the instabilities of text generation.
 Our work, $\rwname$, takes this principle further: instead of prompting a VLM to generate numeric progress estimates, we pose a binary completion query (``does this trajectory complete the task?'') and extract the probability of the affirmative token as a continuous reward signal.
-This formulation is zero-shot, requires no fine-tuning or domain-specific data, and yields a well-calibrated progress estimate that scales to over 130 real-world tasks in $\dname$ as well as the Open X-Embodiment dataset across multiple robot platforms.
+This formulation is zero-shot, requires no fine-tuning or domain-specific data, and yields a useful progress signal that scales to the 130-task $\dname$ benchmark as well as the Open X-Embodiment dataset across multiple robot platforms.

 The stark difference between GVL's~\citep{ma2024vision} performance on Gemini versus open-source models might mislead one into believing that only the most powerful VLM can accurately estimate the progress of a robotic trajectory.
 Indeed, for a model to output well-formatted and accurate progress estimates for all shuffled frames, it needs strong instruction-following capability and an accurate internal representation of numerical values.
-However, neither of these is necessarily correlated with the model's true underlying video understanding capability.
+However, neither of these is necessarily correlated with the model's underlying video understanding capability.
 Therefore, we propose \texttt{\rwname}, a method that leverages the internal understanding of the VLM to produce a progress estimator without requiring accurate, well-formatted numerical generation.

-\textbf{Problem setup.} We formulate the progress estimation task as follows: given an instruction $x$ and a video trajectory $\tau_{1:T}=(I_1,\dots,I_T)$ (frames in chronological order), our goal is to produce a scalar progress signal $p_t\in[0,1]$ for each prefix $\tau_{1:t}$ that increases as the task is completed.
+\textbf{Problem setup.} We formulate the progress estimation task as follows: given an instruction $x$ and a video trajectory $\tau_{1:T}=(I_1,\dots,I_T)$ (frames in chronological order), our goal is to produce a scalar prefix score for each $\tau_{1:t}$ that reflects accumulated evidence that the instruction has been completed.